Understanding compounded topical spironolactone

 Can spironolactone be used orally and topically at the same time?

-Who cannot use topical spironolactone for acne?
+Who should not use topical spironolactone for acne?

 Topical spironolactone is antiandrogenic and these medications are not recommended for use during pregnancy or breastfeeding as it is not safe for the baby.